airpair/creating-container-components-part-1-shadow-dom/post.md

 ### Content Containers

 Unlike an `input`, though, OpenTable's `ot-site` layout scaffold is a content container.
-It needs to behave more like a `div` does and wrap content so that, when employing `ot-site` as component users, we can insert blocks of arbitrary HTML into the scaffold.
+It needs to behave more like a `div` does and wrap content so that, when employing `ot-site` as component users, we can insert blocks of arbitrary HTML into the scaffold containers.

 More, `ot-site` needs to be able to accept content at more than one location.
 Clearly, for `ot-site`, we need more than attributes.
 We need `ot-site`'s template to have special points at which we can insert content, and we also need a way to label our content for a specific insertion point.